 By Nita Sharma Das, PhD, MD

 The first case of Bowler’s thumb was reported by Siegel in the year 1965.
-The term 'Bowler’s thumb', as the name depicts, happens to the bowlers due to extended period of bowling.
-Sometimes the act of differently throwing the ball causes chronic tension build-up in the ulnar digital nerve present in the thumbhole.
+The term 'Bowler’s thumb', as the name depicts, happens to the bowlers due to an extended period of bowling.
+Sometimes the act of differently throwing the ball causes chronic tension build-up in the ulnar digital nerve.

 Although predominantly found in bowlers, this condition can sometimes occur in baseball players, cherry pitters, jewelers, and massage therapists, other than the bowlers, due to occupational requirement for excessive pressure on the digital nerves.

-Pin bowlers often gets affected with Bowler’s thumb, as this specific type of bowling requires to put the thumb into a hole in the bowl.
+Pin bowlers often gets affected with Bowler’s thumb, as this specific type of bowling requires putting the thumb into a hole in the bowl.
 Continuous repetition of such activity causes fibrosis development around the nerve.
-Some bowlers may also develop a chronic proliferative synovitis at flexor pollicis longus tendon.
+Some bowlers may also develop a chronic proliferative synovitis at the flexor pollicis longus tendon.

 Beyond bowling, some other activities may also trigger compression in the ulnar digital nerve.
-The massage therapists, jewelers or cherry pitters can also develop the same condition due to their occupational hazards.
-To go by the fact, the sensory nerve present in the callus or adventitious bursa are very much vulnerable to pressure generation.
+Massage therapists, jewelers or cherry pitters can also develop the same condition due to their occupations, as the sensory nerve present in the callus or adventitious bursa are very much vulnerable to pressure generation.
 All these occupations produce minimum pressure build-up repetitively.
 This repetitive pressure may cause neuroma formation.

 Notably, an acute condition may occur with similar symptoms after a single episode of bowling.
-This condition is associated with neurapraxia or axonotmesis, and can be resolved spontaneously within few months.
-Bowling thumb, on the other hand, is caused by scaring and fibrosis which do not resolve spontaneously.
+This condition is associated with neurapraxia or axonotmesis and can be resolved spontaneously within few months.
+Bowling thumb, on the other hand, is caused by scarring and fibrosis which do not resolve spontaneously.